felleg/felleg.gitlab.io-backup/content/books/book-55-the-48-laws-of-power.md

 ---

-One day, a co-worker noticed I was reading *The 48 Laws of Power* and asked me, "Are you sure you want to read something like this in public?"
+Recently, my colleague @Pierre-Francois Saint-Marc noticed I was reading *The 48 Laws of Power* and asked me, "Are you sure you want to read something like this in public?"

 I totally get where his question came from.
 Long before the book landed